aayushrangwala/kv-store/README.md

-# Cryptowatch Golang Hiring Test: K/V REPL with nested transactions
+# K/V REPL with nested transactions

 Thank you for applying to work on Cryptowatch at Kraken!